swedenconnect/technical-framework/ELN-0603 - Registry for Identifiers.md

 <a name="changes-between-versions"></a>
 ## 5. Changes between versions

+**Changes in version 1.7:**

+- Added object identifier (OID) for Signature Validation Token extensions

 **Changes between version 1.5 and version 1.6:**

 - The specification was renamed from "Registry for identifiers assigned by the Swedish e-identification board" to "Swedish eID Framework - Registry for identifiers".

 - The authentication context URIs `http://id.swedenconnect.se/loa/1.0/uncertified-loa3` and `http://id.swedenconnect.se/loa/1.0/uncertified-loa3-sigmessage` were introduced in sections 3.1.1 and 3.1.1.1, and the service entity category `http://id.swedenconnect.se/ec/sc/uncertified-loa3-pnr` was added to section 3.1.3.1.